paulross/pprune-threads/README.rst

     2025-06-24 11:18:09,446 -              research.py#222  - INFO     - Read 2832 posts in 18.467 (s)

-Research With Natural Language Processing
+Research with Natural Language Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is a script ``src/pprune/research_nlp.py`` that analyses the thread for words and phrases.